-The CHEAPR incentive is limited to once per driver per lifetime.
-This is not well called out on the CHEAPR website and we have received complaints from people who did not notice it (it is buried in the FAQs).
-It is different than the federal tax credit which can be used each time someone buys or leases a new EV.
+The CHEAPR incentive limit has been increased to twice per driver per lifetime.
+And the clock resets as of June.
+If you already received a CHEAPR rebate before then, you are entitled to two more.
+(It is different than the federal tax credit which can be used each time someone buys or leases a new EV.)

 Other CHEAPR Program Details

 There is still a fuel cell incentive and the MSRP cap for an FCEV is still $60,000, though there is none of that type of vehicle being brought into the state presently.

 Dealers receive an incentive of up to $125.
 This, once upon a time, was higher.
 DEEP, in its analysis for its EV Roadmap, questioned whether the dealer incentive accomplished its objective because most of the time it was not being passed along to the salesperson, which was the basic idea.
 However, it remains in this reduced form.

 The incentive for a used EV applies to purchases from a licensed dealer.
 This applies to any dealer of used cars, not just new car dealers that also sell used vehicles.
 It does not apply to private sales.

 An individual’s eligibility for the income-limited incentive is determined by whether that person is already participating in certain assistance programs.
 Administratively, this is simpler than performing an income verification, but it still takes a few steps and involves a lag in receiving the money.
 These are the programs that are determinative: